Generic Name: amoxicillin (a-MOX-i-SIL-in)

 Treating infections caused by certain bacteria.
 It is also used with other medicines to treat Helicobacter pylori infection and ulcers of the small intestines.

-Amoxicillin drops is a penicillin antibiotic.
+Amoxicillin drops are a penicillin antibiotic.
 It works by killing sensitive bacteria.

 Do NOT use amoxicillin drops if:

 - you are allergic to any ingredient in amoxicillin drops or another penicillin antibiotic (eg, ampicillin)

 - you have infectious mononucleosis (mono)